isc30/blog.codeisc.com/_posts/00-00-00-xlnt-wasm.md

 cell worksheet::cell(column_t column, row_t row);
 ```

 This was an issue.
-I didn't want to export those intermediate types to the API, I wanted to use `string` and `uint32_t` for the overloads.
+I didn't want to expose those intermediate types to the API, I preferred to use `string` and `uint32_t` for the overloads.
 There is a huge benefit that comes from avoiding those intermediate classes: not forcing users to clean their memory manually.

-> It's our responsibility to manually call the destructor of all new C++ objects in javascript and everything from the API that returns by value.
+> It's our responsibility to manually call the destructor of all new C++ objects in javascript and everything from the API that gets returned by value.
 This can be achieved by calling the member function `.delete()`.
 {: .note }

 The solution was obvious: wrapping those functions into custom exposed methods that take `std::string` and `uint32_t` as parameters.
 Turns out you can define custom member functions if they take the reference to the object as first parameter.
 Also, `optional_override([](...){ ... })` helps when defining those with lambdas.